Reading Your Property Assessment Notice

 Property summary

-Your assessment also shows some of your property details, including the property type, dimensions, building square footage and the year of construction, as well as an overview of the key factors we considered in assessing it.
+Your assessment notice also shows some of your property details, including the property type, dimensions, building square footage and the year of construction, as well as an overview of the key factors we considered in assessing it.

 Learn more—your roll number and access key